 What is The Locomotive Inspection Act?

 This law was created in order to ensure that all locomotives being used are safe without unnecessary danger of personal injury.
 When an unsafe locomotive is not immediately removed from usage on the railroad, the results can be catastrophic.
 We are familiar with this law and the hazards that can occur when it is not adhered to.

-Get In Touch With a Railroad Physical Injury Lawyer Today
+Get In Touch With a Railroad Physical Injury Attorney Today

 Our firm has earned an outstanding reputation for railroad injuries of all types, as well as occupational diseases including cancer and pulmonary diseases from exposure to toxic substances, dusts and fumes (asbestos, sand, coal, diesel exhausts, solvents and welding fumes).